ancuongnguyen07/AdvancedNetworking/assignments/task-001/task-001.md

 setup.
 After you send initial control message `TASK-001 keyword` to the server, it will respond by sending a large message consisting of alphanumeric characters to the same socket.
-Replace "keyword" with the word that is randomly given to you in MyCourses task description (if you are an Aalto student).
-After server has finished sending data, it closes the TCP connection.
+Replace "keyword" with the word that is randomly given to you in MyCourses task description.
+You should read all data the server sends.
+After server
+has finished sending data, it closes the TCP connection.
 Your task is to repeat this assignment applying different properties on the bottleneck link, and report the results following the instructions given below.